 - Medicare Advocacy Project provides legal assistance to Massachusetts residents who are seeking or who have been denied coverage under the Medicare Program and who meet the income guidelines set forth above.

 - Domestic Violence Legal Assistance Project provides legal assistance to Massachusetts residents who are victims of domestic violence and who meet the income guidelines set forth above.
 Comprehensive, long term post 209A legal assistance in Probate and Family Court matters is provided to eligible clients.
 In addition, other legal assistance that would help obtain long term family security to victims of domestic violence may be provided.

 - Single-purpose funds to address specialized needs of segments of the client community.

 Other policies, expectations and requirements

 Other policies, expectations and requirements are set forth in the application.
-The Applicant’s Board Chair or Board President and its Executive Director must review the policies and submit Assurances that, if awarded funds, the applicant will comply with the policies and requirements.
+The organization’s executive director and its board chair/president must review the policies and submit assurances that, if awarded funds, the applicant will comply with all policies and requirements.